Redflex Halo Traffic Enforcement Camera: Good Design® Australia Selection Award

-The Redflex Halo Traffic Enforcement Camera system was recently awarded the 2017 Good Design® Selection’s Product Design category for Commercial and Industrial Products, one of the oldest and highest honours for design innovation in Australia.
+The Redflex Halo Traffic Enforcement Camera system was recently awarded the 2017 Good Design® Selection’s Product Design category for Commercial and Industrial Products, one of the oldest and highest honors for design innovation in Australia.
 Since 1958, the international award has rewarded excellence in design, innovation and creativity in architectural, digital, communication and product design; business model and social innovation; and design entrepreneurship.

 Halo is unique in its use of one enclosure to mount the three key functional components of radar, flash and camera to a single pole.
 Good Design’s independent panel of more than 35 Australian and international design experts deemed Halo a stand-out among its peers for its space efficiency.
 This innovative design also offers easy installation and servicing, and helps to reduce the environmental impact of the system.